hamigua2000/xxmarket/README.md

 to futz with the canvas size).
 Little to no effort was expended for aesthetics, both in the output and in the code itself.
-Nonetheless, at this point it does what I want it to do, and I have the hubris to believe that one or two other people might find it useful.
+Nonetheless, at this point it does what I want it to do, and I have the hubris to believe that one or two other people might find it interesting, if not useful.

 I welcome any suggestions; low-hanging fruit has a higher probability of being implemented.
 Suggestions with merge patches have a higher